ERICK-ZABALA/AUTOMATING-A-NETWORK-INVENTORY-WITH-PYTHON/CREATE SPREADSHEET.md

 # CREATE SPREADSHEET

++ how can we talk to the devices?
++ what tool / language will we use?
++ How do we create the list of devices to work with?
++ How will we share our code for others to use?
++ How do we protect any “secrets” (username/password)

+Let's go...

 * We are going to create owner `Spreedsheet` [Sample Test Bed File](https://pubhub.devnetcloud.com/media/pyats-getting-started/docs/quickstart/manageconnections.html#creation-from-excel-file)

 PyATS work over YAML consider this point.
 PyATS uses a testbed.yaml to make an inventory.